Veggie Muffins

 They’re easily customizable, depending on the vegetables you have on hand.
 Plus, veggie muffins pack great for school, lunches on the go, and are freezer friendly.

-If you are looking for more easy and healthy muffins for your kid, then be sure to check out our Blueberry Avocado Mini Muffins, Spinach Muffins, these easy Banana Muffins, or these delicious Applesauce Muffins.
+If you are looking for more easy and healthy muffins for your kid, then be sure to check out our Blueberry Avocado Mini Muffins, these hidden veggie Spinach Muffins, or these reader-favorite ABC Muffins.
 You can also find more recipes and information in my best-selling cookbook Little Foodies: Recipes for Babies and Toddlers with Taste.

 Veggie Muffins Video